 Growing up, I played just about every sport possible.
 I played soccer, baseball, basketball, football, tennis and track and field.
 Sports have always been a major part of my life for so many reasons.
-Not only are sports a fun way to exercise and pass time, but they have helped me meet some of my best friends and create bonds with them that extend farther than the physical boundaries on the court.
+Not only are sports a fun way to exercise and pass time, they have also helped me meet some of my best friends and create bonds with them that extend further than the physical boundaries on the court.
 I have grown so much as an individual – both physically and mentally – as a result of my involvement in sports through a multitude of practices, games and individual hours of preparation.

-My dream goal is to make it as a sports analyst.
-I remember waking up early before school and tuning in all evening long to watch just about every game, highlight, and story I could, all commentated by the brightest minds in sports.
-My favorite sport is basketball, and I may just be the biggest college-basketball nerd.
-During the NCAA season, I spend so much time doing research on different teams – from strength-of-schedule, to points scored, and everything in-between.
-I love March Madness and Bracketology, and my dream is to hopefully be able to cover sports in some capacity- especially the NCAA Tournament.
+I still remember waking up early before school and tuning in all evening long to watch just about every game, highlight and story I could, all commentated by the brightest minds in sports.
+My favorite sport is basketball, and I may just be the biggest college basketball nerd.
+During the NCAA season, I spend so much time doing research on different teams – from strength-of-schedule, to points scored and everything in-between.
+I love March Madness and “bracketology.”

-My podcasts, articles, and sports Twitter – @ericsfensty – are all dedicated to my future in sports journalism, in addition to this website.
-In addition to my pursuit of a degree, I am branching out and interacting with a wide sports audience.
-I’m open to all conversations about sports, since I have a wide background, and I’m always open to talk about anything.
-Although I’m a Philadelphia fan – Eagles, 76ers and Phillies – I am always more than willing to talk about any team or issue in the sports realm.
+My podcasts, articles and sports Twitter – @ericsfensty – are all dedicated to my future in sports journalism, in addition to this website.
+I am branching out and interacting with a wide sports audience.
+I’m open to all conversations about sports, and I’m always open to talk about anything.
+Although I’m a Philadelphia sports fan – Eagles, 76ers and Phillies – I am always more than willing to talk about any team or issue in the sports realm.

 I believe that transparency and ethics are a huge deal in the journalistic community.
 If you don’t trust me, why should you trust my information?
-Therefore, I would like to add notes about my articles as I learn more in my classes.
-I started doing a lot of my articles prior to any journalism experience or formal instruction, so if I made any errors or violated any regulations or standards, I want people to know it wasn’t intentional, and I will be correcting the issue for the future.
-I want to be upfront and honest with any employer or reader, and I don’t want to deceive anyone.
+I don’t want to deceive anyone.
 People deserve the truth, and my future depends on my credibility.